darkpicnic/ten_cubed/README.md

 The ten_cubed system promotes healthier social interactions by imposing natural limits on connection growth, preventing viral content spread, and eliminating influencer dynamics.

+## Project Status

+⚠️ **ACTIVE DEVELOPMENT** ⚠️

+This project is currently in active development.
+APIs and functionality may change without notice.
+Breaking changes are possible between versions.
+While we encourage testing and contributions, this gem is not yet recommended for production environments without thorough evaluation.

 ## Requirements

 * Ruby 3.0+